kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

   value is expressed in seconds and has a default value of `2`.

 When using the [`PolicyServer`](https://doc.crds.dev/github.com/kubewarden/kubewarden-controller/policies.kubewarden.io/PolicyServer/v1@v1.4.2)
-Kurnetes Custom Resource Definition, these environment variables can be set in this way:
+Kubernetes Custom Resource Definition, these environment variables can be set in this way:

 ```yaml